SG2505/Diabetic-Retinopathy-Detection/README.md

 # Dataset and Pre-Processing
 - APTOS 2019 Dataset was used to train these models
 - In addition we did some image augmentation with python scripts on classes 3 and 4 because their data were not as much as the other classes
-- we applied gray scale, circle crop and gaussian blur on the images so the features of the images can be clearer and easier for the models to work on
+- we applied gray scale, circle crop and gaussian blur and resizing on the images so the features of the images can be clearer and easier for the models to work on

 **Image Before pre-processing**

 ![unprocessed image](sample%20images/unprocessed.png)

 **Image After pre-processing**